-Management believes that the bank facility, funds provided by the convertible debenture plus, the monetizing of its finished and semi-finished inventory of \$12,904 will provide adequate working capital for the near term.
+Management believes that the bank facility, funds provided by the convertible debenture plus, the monetizing of its finished and semi-finished inventory of \$10,472 and collection of outstanding accounts receivable of \$4,609 will provide adequate working capital for the near term.
 The Company does, however, believe that further debt or equity will be necessary as anticipated sales growth is achieved.

-The Company has a promissory note falling due at the end of May 2017 for \$1,126.
-It is intention to repay this note from available cash resources.
+The Company had a promissory note falling due at the end of May 2017 for \$1,126 that was paid on maturity.